-The History of Concerta
+A Brief History of Concerta

-The name “Ritalin” which is a brand name now, came from the chemists’ wife’s name, Rita.
+The name “Ritalin,” which is a brand name now, came from the chemists’ wife’s name, Rita.
 The story goes that she had low blood pressure and would take the drug to help her before tennis games.

 The drug didn’t come into the US market until the ’50s when it was approved to treat very different conditions than it treats today.